francoisdoanp/homeworks/readme.md

 **6 [predictive maintenance](https://github.com/francoisdoanp/MLTBP)**
 Machine Learning final team project.
 The objective was to predict a machine's failure time.
 Based on sensors at various time intervals.

+**7 [Implementing classification trees & random forests](https://github.com/francoisdoanp/projects/blob/master/Projet_algo_FINAL_VERSION_PAUL-checkpoint.ipynb**
+The goal of this project was to implement the decision tree algorithm (only for classification).
+The project was extended to incldue random forests & parallelization.